dflores112/EmployeeSearch/README.md

 ### Support

-> There are 8 Enzyme tests with the specs folder.
+> There are 8 Enzyme tests within the specs folder.

 ```sh
 npm run test